thereviews/thereviews.github.io/_posts/2025-12-11- 8-Channel-NVR.md

 <!-- /wp:separator -->

 <!-- wp:paragraph -->
-<p>If you want an 8-channel NVR that actually feels <strong>future-proof</strong>, the <strong>DS-7608NXI-K2/8P</strong> brings the heat.
+<p>If you want an 8-channel NVR that actually feels <strong>future-proof</strong>, the <strong>Hikvision DS-7608NXI-K2/8P</strong> brings the heat.
 It supports 4K recording, advanced camera analytics, and rock-solid PoE connectivity, making it a favorite for installers, smart-home builders, and small commercial sites.
 The interface isn’t flashy, but the performance is dependable — which is what really matters in a security system you’ll run 24/7.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->